praveentitusf/GitHub_Archive/README.md

 ```
 Note: Store the service key for bigquery from google in the folder named Keys in the root of the project.

+- To run query use the script
 ```
-- To run query use the script _optimized_query.py
+python _optimized_query.py
 ```